 Programs and resources for overseas cross cultural and intercultural encounters

-The “Engage Difference!” program offers an excellent preparation for overseas encounters and relationships across cultures, either short or long term.
-The program includes an emphasis is on understanding one’s own culture and its impact on relationships, as well as specific components that connect with the historical roots that shape these relationships, including mission history and colonization.
-If there is a minimum number of participants preparing for contexts outside Canada there will be specific resources and exercises for this group to apply the learning to the overseas context and/or the program facilitators can work with denominations or other overseas personnel sending agencies to provide supplemental activities and resources.
+The “Engage Difference!” program offers excellent preparation for overseas encounters and relationships across cultures, for both short or long travel.
+The program emphasizes the need to understand one’s own culture, its impact on relationships, and the historical roots that shape these encounters including mission history and colonialism.
+If there are a minimum number of participants preparing for contexts outside Canada there will be resources and exercises tailored for this group to apply the program learning to the overseas context or the program facilitators will work with denominations or other overseas personnel sending agencies to provide supplemental activities and resources.

 Returning overseas personnel experience common themes as they discern how to live faithful to their overseas experience and relationships.

-The Re-Entry Program is designed to help those returning to Canada following international placements in their process of transition and re-integration.
-A gentle group process designed to utilize talents and personal experiences of participants along with presentations by staff and resource people.
-The program is run as a retreat and is an opportunity to spend time with a supportive group of people who have in common the experience of transition to life in Canada.
+The Re-Entry Program is designed to help those returning to Canada in their process of transition and re-integration.
+A facilitated gentle group process uses the gifts and personal experiences of participants along with presentations by staff and resource people.
+This retreat is an opportunity to spend time with a supportive group of people who have in common the experience of transition to life in Canada.

-Typically participation happens after a period of time back in Canada and a beginning experience of re-entry.
-Over the days of the program we walk together through activities that mirror transition.
-We explore together a letting go—letting be—letting begin model of transition.
+This retreat works best when participants have been back in Canada for a period of time and have begun the process of re-entry.
+Over the course of the program, we journey together through activities that mirror a letting go—letting be—letting begin model of transition.
 Themes explored include telling the story, loss and mourning, violence and trauma, conflict, gifts of our journey, and next steps.

-Custom programs are offered for long term overseas personnel, overseas theological students, and shorter term overseas placements.
-These program are offered when contracted by denominations and other institutions as they support their personnel in re-entry to life in Canada.
+Custom programs are offered for long term overseas personnel, overseas theological students, and shorter-term overseas placements.
+These program are contracted by denominations and other institutions as they support their personnel in re-entry to life in Canada.

 Short Term Mission & Exposure Travel